Skip to main content

 Property Damage

-Property damage liability remains unchanged.
+Property damage liability would remain unchanged.
 Covers damage to other vehicles and property caused by your accident.

 Example: How 25/50/10 Works